kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-03-stoicism-discipline-equals-freedom.md

 ---
 title: "Stoicism & Discipline Equals Freedom"
-path: "/2018/01/03/stoicism-discipline-equals-freedom"
+slug: "stoicism-discipline-equals-freedom"
 date: "2018-01-04T02:32:00.000Z"
 tags: ["Discipline Equals Freedom","Jocko Willink","Stoicism","Books"]
+draft: false
+template: "post"
-excerpt: "I am one day in and 39 pages deep into **Discipline Equals Freedom Field Manual**, and I would already highly recommend it to anyone.
+description: "I am one day in and 39 pages deep into **Discipline Equals Freedom Field Manual**, and I would already highly recommend it to anyone.
 This morning I came across a couple passages that I wanted to..."
 ---

 I am one day in and 39 pages deep into **Discipline Equals Freedom Field Manual**, and I would already highly recommend it to anyone.
 This morning I came across a couple passages that I wanted to share that I believe relate very much to Stoicism.